THANK YOU SEQUOIA AND THREE RIVERS FOR AGAIN VOTING US BEST HOTEL/MOTEL FOR 2014!

-Welcome to Summer in beautiful Sequoia and Kings Canyon National Parks!
-The river is now at a cool temperature and fun to swim in behind the Lodge.
+Fall has come to beautiful Sequoia and Kings Canyon National Parks!
+The river is now at a cool temperature and fall colors have just begun to show behind the Lodge.
 Enjoy the unmatched beauty which is our backyard of birds, trees, flowers, the Kaweah River, and of course the occasional black bear.

-And we now feature all ESPN channels so you won't miss your favorite game (or the World Cup).
+And we now feature all ESPN channels and about a zillion others so you won't miss your favorite game or show.

 Our guests and their friends and families are our first